Jyoti Prakash Tamang

-Jyoti Prakash Tamang (16 November 1961 – 29 April 2025) was an Indian food microbiologist, working on fermented foods and alcoholic beverages of the Himalayan regions of India, Nepal and Bhutan and South East Asia for 39 years and the Senior Professor in Microbiology of the Sikkim Central University.
-Known for his studies on fermented food, Tamang was an elected fellow of the Indian National Science Academy (FNA), National Academy of Science, India (NASI), National Academy of Agricultural Sciences, Indian Academy of Microbiological Sciences and the Biotech Research Society of India.
-The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for his contributions to biosciences in 2004, and he was International Centre for Integrated Mountain Development (ICIMOD)-Mountain Chair (2019-2022).
-Tamang was nominated as the Global Kimchi Ambassador by the World Institute of Kimchi of the Government of South Korea.
+Jyoti Prakash Tamang (16 November 1961 – 29 April 2025) was an Indian food microbiologist, and the Senior Professor in Microbiology of the Sikkim Central University.
+His work centred on fermented foods and alcoholic beverages of the Himalayan regions of India, Nepal, Bhutan, and South East Asia.
+He was a recipient of the National Bioscience Award for Career Development in 2005.

 Background

 Jyoti Prakash Tamang was born on 16 November 1961 in the mountain district of Darjeeling in the Indian state of West Bengal.
 He completed his schooling at Turnbull High School, Darjeeling in 1977 and class XII at the St Joseph's College, Darjeeling in 1979.
 His undergraduate education was at the Darjeeling Government College of North Bengal University from where he passed B.Sc. honours in 1982 and continued at the institution to earn an M.Sc. in microbiology in 1984, passing the examination winning a gold medal for academic excellence.

 He started his career in 1986 as an associate professor at the department of botany of Sikkim Government College, Tadong where he worked until 2011.
-Simultaneously, he enrolled at North Bengal University for his doctoral studies and after securing a PhD in microbiology in 1992, he did his post-doctoral work at two institutions abroad during 1994–95; first at the National Food Research Institute, Tsukuba with a fellowship from the United Nations University-Kirin Brewery Company and, later, at the Institute of Hygiene and Toxicology, Karlsruhe, on a fellowship received from Volkswagen Foundation.
-In 2011, he joined Central University Sikkim (CUS) as a member of faculty and then served the institution throughout his life.
-He held various positions at the university which included those of an academic coordinator, the dean of the School of Life Sciences, the registrar (the first registrar of the university) and a professor (the most senior professor at CUS).
+Simultaneously, he enrolled at North Bengal University for his doctoral studies; after securing a PhD in microbiology in 1992, he did his post-doctoral work at two institutions abroad during 1994–1995 — first at the National Food Research Institute, Tsukuba with a fellowship from the United Nations University-Kirin Brewery Company and, later, at the Institute of Hygiene and Toxicology, Karlsruhe, on a fellowship received from Volkswagen Foundation.

+In 2011, he joined Central University Sikkim (CUS) as a member of faculty; he remained there throughout his life.
+He held various positions at the university, including those of an academic coordinator, the dean of the School of Life Sciences, the first registrar of the university, and a professor.
 He also served as the officiating vice-chancellor of the university.
-In between, he had a short stint at the Research Institute of Humanity and Nature of the Ministry of Education, Science and Technology, Kyoto as a visiting professor during 2009–10.
+In between, he had a short stint at the Research Institute of Humanity and Nature of the Ministry of Education, Science and Technology, Kyoto as a visiting professor during 2009–2010.
 He was also visiting professor in Chonbuk National University Hospital, Jeonju, South Korea and AIST, Tsukuba in Japan.

 Tamang died in Siliguri on 29 April 2025, at the age of 63.